davirodr/WIREGUARD-TUTORIAL/README.md

 ```
 [IMPORTANTE]

-No campo PrivateKey colocaremos a chave privada gerada no servidor, e no campo PublicKey colocaremos a chave publica da filial ou do cliente!
+No campo PrivateKey colocaremos a chave privada gerada no servidor, e no campo PublicKey colocaremos a chave pública da filial/cliente!
 ```
 ```
 [IMPORTANTE]